Young adults / college students (18-24)

 Message to clients

 "My style is interactive and pragmatic, yet also reflective and insight oriented.
-I help people approach life transitions in hopeful, creative and fulfilling ways - whether in early adulthood, midlife, following divorce or loss, or in older age.
+I help people approach life transitions in hopeful, creative and fulfilling ways.
 I specialize in the identity work of young adulthood and work with many undergraduates, graduates and international students.
 I help people develop more useful, creative and compassionate ways of understanding and working with themselves.
 My clients often tell me that the therapy has helped them feel much better, more hopeful and more meaningfully engaged in their lives."

 Psychodynamic TherapyThe aim of psychodynamic therapy is to bring the unconscious mind into consciousness - helping individuals unravel, experience and understand their true, deep-rooted feelings in order to resolve them.
 It takes the view that our unconscious holds onto painful feelings and memories, and that the defenses we develop to ensure these difficult memories do not surface from our unconscious often do more harm than good.